 David Weger - Mr. Weger retired in May 2018 after 21 years of service with Nutrien Ltd. (formerly, Potash Corporation of Saskatchewan Inc. (Potash Corp.)).
 He served as Senior Director, Administration Services for the last seven years and was responsible for three business units and the preparation of selling, general and administrative budgets, capital budgets, leasing and capital planning, real estate design build and monetization opportunities, and tax efficient life cycle cost analysis for real property and assets.
 Mr. Weger is a graduate of the University of Saskatchewan, College of Commerce - Business Administration program.
-He currently sits on the board of directors of the Saskatoon Airport Authority (SAA), chairing its Safety, Health and Environment Committee and sitting on its Corporate Governance Committee.
-Mr. Weger previously served on the Audit and Finance Committee of the SAA.
+He currently sits on the board of directors of the Saskatoon Airport Authority (SAA), chairing its Corporate Governance Committee and sitting on its Audit and Finance Committee.
+Mr. Weger is also the Vice Chair of the SAA board.
 Prior to joining the Board, he served on the board of directors of the Canadian Business Aviation Association (CBAA).
 He was the Chief Maintenance Engineer for Potash Corp. for 14 years prior to assuming his role as Senior Director.